 Children of the same sex are normally expected to share a bedroom.
-Children of the opposite sex are not expected to share a room when the eldest is aged 10 or older.
+Children of the opposite sex are not expected to share a room when the eldest is aged 10 or older and when the eldest child turns 10 the household's bedroom need will be adjusted accordingly.
 A bedroom is allowed for adults aged 18 years and over (except couples) living as part of the household.
 Children will normally be expected to share bedrooms in accordance with the standards above, except in exceptional circumstances where children are unable to share because of severe disabilities.
 The Council's may seek the opinion of its Medical Advisor to understand the condition and impacts on the household's living arrangements.

 Any person wishing to be included as part of an applicant's household must satisfy the Council that they are a permanent member of the applicant's household and that it is reasonable for them to reside with them.

 In exceptional circumstances, the Council will consider allocating properties of alternative sizes to applicants.
 Such decisions will be documented and may consider advice from the Council's Medical Advisor or other information.

-Any decision to offer a larger property based on health or welfare grounds will not automatically mean that any claim for assistance with rent through Housing Benefit will be agreed on a larger property than the Housing Benefit regulations allow.
+Any decision to offer a larger property based on health or welfare grounds will not automatically mean that any claim for assistance with rent through Universal Credit will be agreed on a larger property than the Universal Credit regulations allow.
 This may result in a refusal by the housing association landlord if they feel that the property would be unaffordable for the household.